Baaggii/erp-web-next/docs/general-configuration.md

 }
 ```

-The **Forms** section controls default sizing for all transaction forms except POS.
+The **Forms** section controls default sizing for all non‑POS transaction forms.
-`boxWidth` is the starting width for each grid cell.
+`boxWidth` sets the initial grid box width for these forms.
 Cells expand up to
 `boxMaxWidth`/`boxMaxHeight` as text is entered and wrap when necessary.

-The
-**POS** section provides the same options specifically for POS transaction
+The **POS** section provides the same options specifically for POS transaction
-windows.
+forms.
+Here `boxWidth` defines the initial grid box width of each POS form.

 The settings can be edited in the **General Configuration** screen
 (module key `general_configuration`) under the Settings menu.